ShadowNate/MISETranslator/README.md

 - trampol.sqlite (main DB)
 - any of your active translation files (typically named as XXXX_000x.nnn (e.g. speech_0001.info).

-For backing up the translation files there's an option inside the GUI (the backup button) The trampol.sqlite file is located in the MI:SE Series Translator tool's installation folder.
-This file contains useful information about previous translation sessions that could be overwritten by an empty trampol.sqlite when you upgrade to a new version (via copy-paste).
+For the purpose of taking a back up of the translation files, there's an option in the GUI (the backup button).
+The trampol.sqlite file is located in the MI:SE Series Translator tool's installation folder.
+This file contains useful information about previous translation sessions that could be overwritten by an empty trampol.sqlite, when you upgrade to a new version (via copy-paste).

 Library Reordering Cards (MI2:SE)
 ============================================
-In order to reorder the library cards you will need to have the monkey2.001 original resource file (classic/en subfolder of the game's resources) in the same path as the fr.uitext.info.
+In order to reorder the library cards you will need to have the monkey2.001 original resource file ('classic/en' subfolder of the game's resources) in the same path as the fr.uitext.info.

-You should open the fr.uitext.info for translation, and when you press the Submit button, a dialogue prompt will ask you about re-ordering the library, as well.
+You should open the fr.uitext.info for translation, and when you press the Submit button, a dialogue prompt will ask you about re-ordering the library as well.
 If you choose YES, then a monkey2.001-copy file will be created in the same path as fr.uitext.info.
 You should copy this file to the game's installation folder (into subfolder classic/en).
 Create this subfolders if they don't exist).
 Rename the file from "monkey2.001-copy" to "monkey2.001".